-This International Volunteer Day we celebrate our amazing Cancer Council SA volunteers who make our life-saving work possible.
+This National Volunteer Week we celebrate our amazing Cancer Council SA volunteers who make our life-saving work possible.
 In the past year, 749 individual volunteers supported Cancer Council SA and dedicated 6,688 hours to various roles across the organisation to ensure we can continue to support South Australians impacted by cancer!

 The support of our amazing volunteers makes a vital difference, ensuring no one has to go through a cancer experience alone.
 We’d love to introduce you to just a few of the incredible volunteers who are passionate about the work they do here at Cancer Council SA:

 Meet Alan, Transport to Treatment Driver

 Alan is one of our Transport to Treatment bus drivers who has been generously volunteering his time for 15 years and helps transport around 60 people per day from Cancer Council SA’s accommodation services to four main medical centres and hospitals around Adelaide.

 “The people I drive around have to be incredibly resilient and strong—on top of dealing with a cancer diagnosis that can turn anyone’s world upside down, they’re also navigating treatment in completely unfamiliar surroundings,” Alan says.

 “I’ve come to realise that so many people can be so positive, even when faced with such a challenging situation—something I too have had to face after losing my wife to multiple myeloma in 2005 and seeing my son diagnosed with Non-Hodgkin lymphoma in 2004.”

 For over 11 years, Malcolm has been volunteering with Cancer Council’s Cancer Connect Program providing telephone peer support to men going through a prostate cancer diagnosis – something he understands all too well after receiving his own diagnosis in 2006.